Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Studied structures and computational details

 For GeTe we work within the local density approximation (LDA), which is known to lead to accurate phonon and dielectric properties for this system~\cite{PhysRevB.78.205203}.
 We optimize the atomic positions and lattice parameter of the system prior to any other calculations, using a plane wave cutoff of $100$\,Ry, on a $12\times 12\times 12$ half-shifted $\mathbf{k}$-grid.
 The resulting structural parameters of Table\,\ref{table:structures} are in close agreement to previously reported theoretical values~\cite{PhysRevB.78.205203}.
 Beyond the geometry optimization, we use a plane wave cutoff of $100$\,Ry across all DFT calculations on this system.
 As a starting point for downfolding calculations of the electronic structure, we compute the electronic density on a $6\times 6\times 6$ $\Gamma$-centered $\mathbf{k}$-grid, and we include $700$ bands in the cRPA calculations, using a cutoff of $7$\,Ry, and having excluded the three highest-lying valence bands as discussed in Section\,\ref{results}.
 For cDFPT calculations we use an electronic density computed on a $12\times 12\times 12$ half-shifted $\mathbf{k}$-grid, and we obtain the phonons on a $12\times 12\times 12$ grid of $\mathbf{q}$-points.
 We compute the short-range term $U^{ph,\mathcal{S}}_{i\mathbf{R}j\mathbf{R}'}(\omega)$ on the same $12\times 12\times 12$ grid, we therefore do not need to perform any interpolation of phonon frequencies and electron-phonon matrix elements in this case.
-For the long-range term $U^{ph,\mathcal{L}}_{i\mathbf{R}j\mathbf{R}'}(\omega)$ we utilize a $100\times 100\times 100$ grid for the integration of eq.\,\eqref{eq:Uph_long_range_full}, which we find is sufficient to achieve convergence.
+Given the layered character of this material, we utilize the anisotropic definition of Eq.\,\eqref{eq:gamma_general_anisotropic} for $\gamma$ and obtain $U^{ph,\mathcal{L}}_{i\mathbf{R}j\mathbf{R}'}=-\gamma^2/(\epsilon_{\rm eff}r)$.